**Last Updated on January 11, 2021**

 Organize Your Digital Files

-Start the process to organize your classroom computer by following these three steps.
+Then, you can start the process to organize your classroom computer by following these three steps.

 Step 1: Look Through Your Files